gohugoio/hugoDocs/content/en/functions/strings/ReplaceRE.md

 ---
 title: strings.ReplaceRE
-description: Returns a copy of INPUT, replacing all occurrences of a regular expression with a replacement pattern.
+description: Returns the given string, replacing all occurrences of a regular expression with a replacement pattern.
 categories: []
 keywords: []
 params: